lipeaaraujo/Duolingo-2024.1/docs/Verificacao-Validacao/Modelagem/lexicos.md

 <a id="software-engineering">1.</a> Sommerville, I. (2011).
 Software Engineering (9th Edition).
 Addison-Wesley.

-<a id="requirements engineering">2.</a> [Leite, J. C. S. do Prado, & Franco, A. P. M. (1993).
+<a id="requirements-engineering">2.</a> [Leite, J. C. S. do Prado, & Franco, A. P. M. (1993).
 A strategy for conceptual model acquisition.
 Proceedings of the IEEE International Symposium on Requirements Engineering (RE'93)](https://ieeexplore.ieee.org/document/324853).

 ## Histórico de Versão